JCWoodworker/cuttingBoardCorner/README.md

 ## TODO

-* Add requests class to handle getting boards from the backend
+* Add social media links to contact section
-* Write the layout for showing a cutting board's information

 * Add logic for signing in, up, and out
-* Add component to show logged in data with cutting board data
+* Need admin page where I can enter a new board and it's information, as well as upload images.
+  * For now I'm just manually uploading to S3 and adding entries via console or Postman.